agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 #### summary

-In summary I would like the skills to be like these people or earn like this.
+In summary I would like the skills to be like these people or at least earn a lot to give.
 I would like to leave such a legacy behind like that of TARA.
 It is important for me to dream big and currently these people are already like a hard goal, a challenging goal for me I guess.

 The importance of direct work has been stressed a lot by 80k hours.
 In the long run that is what I guess I should be doing.
 But for the next few years, no harm in making money as well as building career capital.
-But again, money is not the objective now.
+But money is not the objective, getting yourself in shape to do good is.
 Gaining skills to make crazy impact is.

-So, Ability to work in leading roles or operational roles in NGO's or found my own NGO, is one of the things I see myself doing. or even doing the research that they deem the most necessary.
+So, Ability to work in leading roles or operational roles in NGO's or found my own NGO, is one of the things I see myself doing. or even doing the research that they deem the most necessary, or earning crazily to give.

 ### Making the list